zulzeen/pydio-doc-howto/oidc_azure_adfs.md

-This how-to shows you how to let users authenticate to Cells Enterprise using the Azure Active Directory Fedaration Service identity platform on Microsoft Azure.
+This how-to shows you how to let users authenticate to Cells Enterprise Distribution using the Azure Active Directory Fedaration Service identity platform on Microsoft Azure.

 ### Register cells application in Azure
 Please visit [this article](https://docs.microsoft.com/en-us/graph/auth-register-app-v2) to register new application on azure.